iamEzmuth/customfinisher/README.md

 Enjoy I know its just a basic program but is lot helpfull..

-:) BY: iamUPGRADE (One day this name will be known to all)
+:) BY: iamEZMUTH (One day this name will be known to all)